trxe/notes-blog/content/computer-graphics.md

 ![Outcodes](/notes-blog/assets/img/cg/outcodes.png)

-Let $F(A,B)$ represent the clipping requirement of the line segment $AB$. $F(A,B)$ equals 2 if it is not clipped out, 1 if it is partially clipped out, and 0 if it is fully clipped out.
+Let $F(A,B)$​ represent the clipping requirement of the line segment $AB$​. $F(A,B)$​ equals 2 if it is not clipped out, 1 if it is partially clipped out, and 0 if it is fully clipped out.

 $$
 F(A, B) = \begin{cases}